 This ministry helps us understand the everyday challenges of being illiterate or literacy-challenged, whether one is 70 or 20 years-old.

-DCLC Committee members are: Sue Johnson, Mary Smyser, Pat Stromsta, Ray Wicks, and Lawanda Walker (a long-time student).
-Other tutors serving our students at First Presbyterian include Marion Burkey, Lester Coleman, Tom Forsch, Heidi Helmus, Donna Schonveld, Lyda Stillwell and Jan Wolf.
+DCLC Committee members are: Sue Johnson, Mary Smyser, Pat Stromsta, and Lawanda Walker (a long-time student).
+Other tutors serving our students at First Presbyterian include Marion Burkey, Lester Coleman, Tom Forsch, Heidi Helmus, and Donna Schonveld.

 If you would like to participate in this ministry, please contact a committee member or one of the tutors listed above!